 At every milestone, honorees receive a beautiful customized celebratory yearbook.
-When the honored individuals receive their digital yearbook, each one opens with a personalized congratulatory message of appreciation from the CEO, and includes messages of thanks and appreciation from their manager and coworkers, and photos of the employee at work with their team, having fun, and contributing to the mission.
+Each yearbook opens with a personalized congratulatory message of appreciation from the CEO.
+Inside, the honoree finds messages of thanks and appreciation from their manager and coworkers, as well as photos of the employee at work with their team, having fun and contributing to the mission.

 Recognition is absolutely essential in a great workplace, and it doesn't need to be complicated or expensive.